 5. The Table Mountain Running Tour

 Enjoy one of the new Seven Natural Wonders of the World – Table Mountain.
 This run is challenging, but absolutely beautiful.
-Your run will start with a gentle incline up the contour path that runs along the mountainside and continues up the face of the mountain.
+Your run will start with a gentle incline up the contour path that runs along the mountainside and continues up the face of the mountain, edging close to the cable car.
 The pace picks up a bit across Platteklip Gorge and gains speed as you head towards Devil’s Peak.
 While you’re having, a breather take in the beautiful views that surround you, as well as the city bowl all the way to Lion’s Head.
 On your way, down you can either take the tarred road, which will end your hike off on about 8km – be adventurous and take the undulating path through Deer Park, which ends your run on about 11km.

 6. Lion’s Head is for everyone

 This trail run takes place around the base of Lion’s Head and Signal Hill – the run isn’t technical, but it is enjoyable!
 This run is about 8.5km and you will be blown away by the stunning views of Table Mountain, the Atlantic Seaboard, Table Bay and of course, the city of Cape Town.
 While on your run you will have the chance to learn about Robben Island, which can be seen from a distance, as well as the Kramat, which forms part of Cape Town’s rich Islamic history.
 You will have the chance to run in the tranquil Table Mountain National Park.